Soil Types – Infiltration Properties

 Water0050050

-Table: Horton parameters for the generalized soil types used in SCALGO Live; infiltration rates given in mm/hr.
-The values were chosen based an evaluation including the following sources:
+Table: Horton parameters for the JB-based soil types used in Scalgo Live; infiltration rates given in mm/hr.
+The values were chosen based an evaluation including the sources listed at the bottom of this page.

 Grouping into high/low compaction